-The Deloitte Technology Fast 50 has spent the past 25 years identifying and recognizing Canada’s leading tech companies.
+The Deloitte Technology Fast 50 has spent the past 25 years identifying and recognizing Canada’s top tech companies.
 This year’s awards are open for entry and the process will soon begin to interview applicants and eventually crown the 2022 winners this November.
-Before then, we can take a quick look back at the list of winners announced last year, to see the profile of some of the top performers and what they all had in common.
+Before then, we can take a quick look back at the list of winners announced last year.
+Let’s see the profile of some of the top performers and what they all had in common.

-The companies have all seen at least triple-digit percentage growth ranging from 258% at Etobicoke-based Think On Inc. to an incredible 33,614 percent growth for Ontario-based Snapcommerce.
+The companies have all seen at least triple-digit percentage growth.
+It ranges from 258% at Etobicoke-based Think On Inc. to an incredible 33,614 percent growth for Ontario-based Snapcommerce.

 Medtech, edtech, biotech, telehealth, and fintech startups are among those represented and dominating Canada’s startup scene.
-These firms are continuing to place Canada on the global stage and drive Canadian business growth by demonstrating resilience, dedication to innovation, adaptation, and business leadership.
+These firms are continuing to place Canada on the global stage.
+They drive Canadian business growth by demonstrating resilience, dedication to innovation, adaptation, and business leadership.

-Here is a brief snapshot of the top 7 Ontario-based companies on the list.
+Here is a brief snapshot of the top 7 Ontario-based Canada’s top tech companies on the list.

 Toronto-based Snapcommerce is the number one company in the Tech Fast 50.
 Much of its recent growth can be put down to expanding from its original travel sector into other verticals.

-Powered by AI, Snapcommerce works on the simple premise of allowing users to find and book hotels and flights through conversational tools like SMS and Facebook Messenger.
+Powered by AI, Snapcommerce works on the simple premise of allowing users to find and book hotels and flights.
+It does through conversational tools like SMS and Facebook Messenger.
 It uses messaging to help customers find the right products for them at the price that suits their budget.
-It’s considered by many in the industry that this approach represents the future of commerce, and the figures back this up with the business recording revenue growth of 33,614%, according to Deloitte’s list.
+It’s considered by many in the industry that this approach represents the future of commerce.
+The figures back this up with the business recording revenue growth of 33,614%, according to Deloitte’s list.

 Maple is a Toronto-based telemedicine startup and made 2nd place on the Fast 50 list.
 With growth of 15,568%, it offers a sign of how the health tech landscape in Canada is gathering momentum.